netgen-layouts/layouts-core/INSTALL.md

 Install assets
 --------------

-Run the following from your repo root to install Block Manager assets:
+Run the following from your repo root to install assets:

 ```
 php app/console assets:install --symlink --relative